-Ballston Quarter was first opened in 1951 as the Parkington Shopping Center.
+Ballston Quarter first opened in 1951 as the Parkington Shopping Center in Arlington, Virginia.
 It was one of the first major suburban shopping centers in the Washington DC metropolitan area and was the first shopping center built around a multi-story parking garage in the US.
 Brookfield Properties (formerly Forest City Enterprises) and QiC Retail Assets wanted to develop a repositioning strategy to turn the inward-facing, enclosed mall into an urban community with retail facing the street.

 Ballston Quarter is a collaboration between international design firms.
 Cooper Carry is the architect of record for the existing mall and parking garage renovations.
 CallisonRTKL is the architect of record for the retail and residential that will be located on the east development parcel of the former Macy's department store.